-These Rules include some material which is secondary to the Substantive Provisions, including:
+These rules include some material which is secondary to the substantive provisions, including:

-- introductions and explanations (such as summaries, flowcharts, diagrams, notes and examples) intended only to help readers understand its Substantive Provisions. - · forms and notices intended only to assist in conducting an assessment.
+- introductions and explanations (such as summaries, flowcharts, diagrams, notes and examples) intended only to help readers understand its Substantive Provisions. - forms and notices intended only to assist in conducting an assessment.

-The substantive provisions of these Rules always take precedence if there is any misunderstanding or conflict3 with any other:
+The substantive provisions of these rules always take precedence if there is any misunderstanding or conflict1 with any other:

-- material contained in these Rules. - documentation or forms associated with TLAs.
+- material contained in these rules. - documentation or forms associated with TLAs.

-2.4 Non-Assessable spaces
+Non-Assessable spaces

-A Functional Space may be deemed Non-Assessable only if strict criteria are met.
-These criteria are subject to the discretion of the CBD Administrator.
+A functional space may be deemed non-assessable only if strict criteria are met.
+These criteria are subject to the discretion of the CBD administrator.

-A CBD Assessor may request the CBD Administrator deem a Functional Space Non-Assessable if it is:
+A CBD assessor may request the CBD administrator deem a functional space to be nonassessable if it is:

-Used by Police or Security Agencies of the Commonwealth, State or Territory governments, for matters connected with criminal or security operations.
+Used by police or security Agencies of the Commonwealth, State or Territory governments, for matters connected with criminal or security operations.

-The space cannot be assessed for technical reasons, justified by the Assessor to the satisfaction of the CBD Administrator.
+The space cannot be assessed for technical reasons, justified by the assessor to the satisfaction of the CBD administrator.

-By default all Functional Spaces are considered to be Assessable unless the above criteria are satisfied.
+By default all functional spaces are considered to be assessable unless the above criteria are satisfied.
 Specific non-assessable technical reasons include:

-- The Functional Space area is smaller than 50m2. - The Functional Space does not contain at least 50m2 of Open Office Space. - Open Office Space in the Functional Space does not make up at least 15% of the total Functional Space area. - No lighting is installed in the Functional Space and there is no contractual agreement to install a proposed lighting system within three months of the Assessment Date.
+- The functional space area is smaller than 50m2. - The functional space does not contain at least 50m2 of open office space. - Open office space in the functional space does not make up at least 15% of the total functional space area. - No lighting is installed in the functional space and there is no contractual agreement to install a proposed lighting system within three months of the assessment date.